Bachelor's in Law

 Payment by instalments

-• 10 instalments: 1st installment of 20% of the total amount paid upon enrollment and the remaining amount in 9 installments paid between the 1st and 10th of the months of September through May
+The annual tuition fees can be paid in 10 instalments: 1st instalment of 20% of the total amount paid upon enrolment and the remaining amount in 9 instalments paid between the 1st and 10th of the months of September through May.

 Scholarships for Access to Study Cycles at NOVA University Lisbon